 Step 3: Figure Out If You Can Afford To Get There

-Once you’ve narrowed it down to a country or region, it’s time to see if you can afford to get there.
-My favorite website for finding good deals on plane tickets is through Skyscanner.com .
+Once you’ve narrowed it down to a city, state, country, or region, it’s time to see if you can afford to get there.
+My favorite website for finding good deals on plane tickets is through Skyscanner.com.
 I use this app to find out when the cheapest time to fly is and also to see which airlines are the cheapest for the destinations I am considering.
 Then I go to that airline’s website directly to compare the price.
 If I’m not ready to book travel yet, I sign up for their emails so I get notifications if they run any sales.
 I’ve booked all our trips to Costa Rica by getting email notifications from Volaris and typically pay less than $150 round trip per person to fly there.
+The same is true for our last one-month trip to Hawaii.
 My kids keep asking to go to Tahiti and I try to put in perspective that one ticket to Tahiti costs us the same amount as seven tickets to Costa Rica!